Asset Tracking Solutions

 GPS asset trackers and GPS tracking systems

-• They have up to 1 year standby time
+• Able to last up to 1 year (on standby).

 Picture of a GPS satellite in orbit for asset tracking

-There is no data transmission on the user's side, it doesn't use the internet or even a phone signal.
-It is accessible to anyone with a GPS receiver.
+There is no need for data transmission on the user's side, it operates entirely independently from the internet to telephone signal.
+It is accessible to anyone that has a GPS receiver.

 picture of a theodolite being used which is tracked by an asset tracking system